 - Plan Description-The District contributes to the Florida Retirement System (the System), a cost-sharing multiple-employer defined benefit pension plan administered by the State of Florida, Department of Administration, Division of Retirement.
 The System provides retirement, disability, or death benefits to retirees or their designated beneficiaries.
 Chapter 121, Florida Statutes, establishes the authority for benefit provisions.
 Changes to the law can only occur through an act of the Florida Legislature.
 The System issues a publicly available financial report that includes financial statements and required supplementary information for the System.
-That report may be obtained by writing to the Florida Retirement System, PO Box 9000, Tallahassee, Florida 32315-9000, or by calling (850) 488-6491. - Funding Policy-For the period July 1, 2016 through June 30, 2017, the employee contribution rate was 3.00%.
+That report may be obtained by writing to the Florida Retirement System, PO Box 9000, Tallahassee, Florida 32315-9000, or by calling (850) 488-6491. - Funding Policy-For the period July 1, 2017 through June 30, 2018, the employee contribution rate was 3.0%.
 The District is required to contribute for the School's employees at an actuarially determined rate.
-The employer contribution rate at June 30, 2017, was 7.26%. - GASB Pronouncement No. 68-As of and for the year ended June 30, 2017, the unfunded pension liability for the leased employees is recorded in the School District financial statements due to the leased relationship.
-Therefore the Charter School will not have a GASB Pronouncement No. 68 liability recorded in the Statement of Net Position.
+The employer contribution rate at June 30, 2018, was 7.92%.

-Note 4 - Pension Plan/Other Post-Employment Benefits (Concluded)
+Note 4 - Pension Plan/Other Postemployment Benefits (Concluded)